Christmas Shopping – Know Your Rights

 Do I need a receipt?

 When returning goods a proof of purchase is required.
 The best proof is a receipt but a bank statement may suffice.
 When shopping for gifts for others, ask for gift receipts.
 This enables the recipient to return the item.
-Please note that if you pay for an item on card, then the refund will need to be transferred back to the card used for payment.
+Please note that if you pay for an item on a debit or credit card, the refund will need to be transferred back onto the card used for payment.

 What should I do before wrapping?